 The Comox Valley Sewer Conveyance Project will be constructed and funded in one phase but will include two separate construction contracts.
 One contract will be delivered as a Design-Build contract and will entail sections from the Courtenay Pump Station to the bottom of the Comox Road hill and then from the intersection of Lazo Road and Torrence Road to the treatment plant.
 The second contract will be a conventional Design-Bid-Build (DBB) contract for works generally through the Town of Comox

-• Daytime: 6:00 am until 8:00 pm, traffic along Comox Road will be one-way moving west from the Town of Comox to the City of Courtenay.
+- During the day, 6:00 am – 8:00 pm, traffic through the construction zone on Comox Rd will be one-way moving west, from Town of Comox to City of Courtenay.

 Due to Comox Valley Sewer Conveyance Project, please be advised that Routes 1and 2 will see some minor schedule changes and Routes 3, 4, and 15 will have some detours.
 For more information please visit the BC Transit website.